-The business landscape is changing, and so are the expectations of employers and shareholders.
-The ten concentrations available in the MBA program develop the broad and functional skills needed to survive in today’s robust business environment.
+The business landscape is changing and so are the expectations of employers and shareholders.
+Adding a concentration will help you develop the broad and functional skills needed to thrive in today’s robust business environment.

-A concentration shall include at least nine (9) credit hours.
-Completion of the concentration requires students to complete courses from at least two academic departments within the concentration.
+Concentrations include at least 9 credit hours.
+Students must complete courses from at least two academic departments within the concentration.

-This concentration blends business knowledge with the ability to extract, clean, and analyze data.
-Students will be taught basic programming skills to work with data, statistics to understand it and modeling skills to determine what it means for their business.
+Learn the basic programming skills needed to work with data, statistics to understand the results, and modeling skills to determine what it means for a business.

-This concentration equips students with the required knowledge, theory, methods and techniques necessary for understanding collaboration in any environment.
-It highlights the power of synergy in teamwork and trains students to fully harness these benefits.
+Know the theory and techniques necessary for understanding collaboration in any environment.
+Courses highlight the power of synergy in teamwork and how to fully harness these benefits.

-A concentration in Supply Chain Management allows you to customize your program in order to enhance your professional and personal success through the development of critical skills in quality management, process improvement, and sustainability.
-Specific topics in this concentration include materials management, logistics, global sourcing, new product innovation, and strategic supply chain management.
+Customize your program in order to enhance professional and personal success through developing critical skills in quality management, process improvement, and sustainability.

 Our Campus.
 Otherwise Known as Omaha.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.